 A significant number of our outstanding shares are subject to contractual lock-up restrictions on resale that extend for ninety (90) days after the date of this prospectus pursuant to lock-up agreements that our officers, directors and certain stockholders have signed, as more fully described in the section entitled "Underwriting" in this prospectus.
-If these stockholders sell, or indicate an intent to sell, substantial amounts of our common stock in the public market after the expiration of the applicable lock-up period, the trading price of our common stock could decline significantly and could decline below the public offering price.
+If these stockholders sell, or indicate an intent to sell, substantial amounts of our common stock in the public market after the expiration of the applicable lock-up period, the trading price of our common stock could decline below the public offering price.

-After certain of the lock-up agreements pertaining to this offering expire, and based on shares outstanding as of additional shares will be eligible for sale in the public market days following this offering.
-In addition, after certain of the lock-up agreements pertaining to this offering expire, and based on shares outstanding as of additional shares will be eligible for sale in the public market days following this offering.
+After certain of the lock-up agreements pertaining to this offering expire, an additional 7,373,085 shares will be eligible for sale in the public market 90 days following this offering.
 Furthermore, 688,823 shares subject to outstanding options, and 2,090 shares reserved for future issuance, under our 2014 Plan, will become eligible for sale in the public market in the future, subject to certain legal and contractual limitations.
 If our existing stockholders sell substantial amounts of our common stock in the public market, or if the public perceives that such sales could occur, this could have an adverse impact on the market price of our common stock, even if there is no relationship between such sales and the performance of our business.